 She aspired to master baking cookies the way her mother had, working hard at the family tradition of Christmas cookie baking in order to share the sweet treats with parishioners of the church.

 Her favorite activity was travelling the world, and sharing kindness with others.
 She always sent friends and family personalized birthday, Christmas, Valentine’s, Easter and any other occasion cards, in time for each event.
 She took the time to make regularly scheduled trips to visit family and friends, travelling thousands of miles per year to do so.

 She remembered the lineage of each and every distant relative, keeping them from feeling distant.

 A memorial service will be held in her honor at the First United Methodist Church, 120 West Main St., Westborough, Massachusetts, on December 7th at 1:00 p.m..
 In lieu of flowers, donations can be sent to Alzheimer’s research by going to http:\\www.alz.org, or also to support YWAM at http\\www.ywam.org.

-To send flowers to Claudia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Claudia M. Steigler, please visit our floral store.